kirkbowers/natural-contact-form/README.md

 # natural-contact-form

-Natural Contact Form is a WordPress plugin providing easy to create and use contact forms that let you reply to inbound messages naturally.
+Natural Contact Form is a WordPress plugin providing contact forms that are easy to create and use.
+The email messages you receive from your site's visitors are formatted like regular emails and set up so you can just "Reply" naturally.

-It is currently in development... coming soon!

-It is usable as is by dropping the source into your `wp-content/plugins` directory (I'm using it on several sites that way currently), but it has not yet been vetted and published by WordPress and is not being versioned.

 Features include: